andrew/ultimate-awesome/README.md

 - [free-operating-system-resources](https://github.com/getvmio/free-operating-system-resources) - Operating System Free Resources | This repo collects 36 of free resources for Operating System. 🖥️ Delve into the core of computing with our OS Kernel repository!
 Offering a comprehensive collection of free resources on operating systems and an interactive online playground, this is your lab for .
 - [awesome-pentest-reference](https://github.com/h4ck3rt3ch/awesome-pentest-reference) - A collection of awesome penetration testing resources, tools and other shiny things.
 - [awesome-dataviz](https://github.com/hanmag/awesome-dataviz) - A curated list of awesome data visualization demos.
+- [awesome-polymarket-tools](https://github.com/harish-garg/awesome-polymarket-tools) - This list compiles the best Polymarket tools and resources for traders, developers, and researchers.
 - [Awesome-BigData](https://github.com/Harshakvarma/Awesome-BigData) - List of awesome Big data applications, tutorials and code samples.
 - [awesome-rse-science](https://github.com/hifis-net/awesome-rse-science) - An awesome list of resources for Research Software Engineers and Engineering (RSE) Science.
 - [awesome-human-centered-mt](https://github.com/hlt-mt/awesome-human-centered-mt) - A curated list of works on human-centered Machine Translation.